Do you know how plants adapt them in hydrophytic and xerophytic conditions?

 - The upper leaf surface in floating leaves is coated with wax.
 Wax prevents wilting.

 - Partially submerged plants show heterophylly (presence of different types of leaves) e.g. Ranunculus aquatilis.

 - A smooth layer of mucilage covers the entire body of hydrophytes.

 - The flowers and seeds are less abundant.

 - Reproduction is mainly by vegetative methods.

-- Excessive development of parenchyma and elaborate system of arenchyma (air spaces are huge).
+- Excessive development of parenchyma and elaborate system of aerenchyma (air spaces are huge) is present in hydrophytes.